TechG3n/aconf/README.md

 - Your MAD instances have been restart in config only mode (using -cm).
 - You have removed 32bits and 64bits APKs from your Madmin Packages.

+Logging and any failure while executing script is logged to /sdcard/aconf.log In case of issues always check there first